 You can use your website, open houses, and networking events to build your database.
 Someone who might not need you now will need you later, and a few judicious emails and print marketing campaigns sent during peak seasonal buying or selling periods can turn prospects into new customers.

-On that note, know when peak buying and selling periods occur
+Know when peak buying and selling periods occur

 Buying and selling periods tend to fluctuate with the seasons, and with the market.
 Typically spring and summer are great for sellers, with plenty of eager buyers willing to pay more – while autumn and winter are great for buyers, with plenty of sellers looking to get rid of homes that have been on the market for a while and willing to compromise on price.